 African-American

-Diana Ross is an American singer, songwriter, and actress who first gained prominence in the 1960s as the lead vocalist of The Supremes.
-In the 1980s, she launched a thriving solo career, consistently delivering chart-topping music that showcased her versatility and enduring appeal.
+Diana Ross is an iconic American singer, songwriter, and actress who first rose to fame in the 1960s as the lead vocalist of The Supremes.
+In the 1980s, Ross redefined her solo career, consistently achieving chart success and mesmerizing fans with her talent and charisma.

-Throughout the decade, Ross captivated audiences with a dynamic blend of pop, R&B, and disco.
-Signature hits like "Upside Down" (1980), "I'm Coming Out" (1980), and "Chain Reaction" (1985) dominated the charts and became defining tracks of the era.
+Throughout the decade, Ross blended pop, R&B, and disco, captivating audiences with her unforgettable voice and magnetic stage presence.
+Signature hits like "Upside Down," "I'm Coming Out," and "Chain Reaction" not only topped charts but also became timeless anthems of the era.

 ClassicalImprovisational